earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial06-reproject-vector-data-R.md

      add = TRUE)

 # add point location of the centroid to the plot
-points(aoi_centroid, pch=8, col = "magenta", cex=1.5)
+points(aoi_centroid, pch = 8, col = "magenta", cex = 1.5)
 ```

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial06-reproject-vector-data-R/plot-centroid-1.png" title="figure out AOI polygon centroid." alt="figure out AOI polygon centroid." width="90%" />

-Reprojecting our data ensured that things lined up on our map!
+Reprojecting your data ensured that things lined up on your map!
 It will also
 allow us to perform any required geoprocessing (spatial calculations /
-transformations) on our data.
+transformations) on your data.

 <div class="notice--warning" markdown="1">

 ## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Test Your Skills: Crop, Peproject, Plot Data

-Create a map of our SJER study area as follows:
+Create a map of your SJER study area as follows:

 1. Import the `madera-county-roads/tl_2013_06039_roads.shp` layer located in your week4 data download.
 2. Create a map that shows the roads layer, study site locations and the `sjer_aoi` boundary.